Towards a Practical Understanding of Lagrangian Methods in Safe Reinforcement Learning: Methodology

-The gradient ascent update from Eq. \ref{eq: lag_multiplier_update} integrates the constraint, but its inherent learning dynamics can lead to oscillations when modeled with second-order dynamics \cite{platt_constrained_1988}.
+\textbf{PID-controlled update} The gradient ascent update from Eq. \ref{eq: lag_multiplier_update} integrates the constraint, but its inherent learning dynamics can lead to oscillations when modeled with second-order dynamics \citep{platt_constrained_1988}.
 This is because the outputs are adjusted proportional to the \textit{accumulated} constraint violations over time.
-This results in frequent constraint violations during intermediate iterates.
-Stooke et al. \cite{stooke_responsive_2020} proposed an update method that utilizes the derivatives of the penalty term, introducing an additional proportional and derivative control term to the Lagrange multiplier update as shown in Eq. \ref{eq: PID controlled update}.
+This results in frequent constraint violations during intermediate iterates. \cite{stooke_responsive_2020} proposed an update method that utilizes the derivatives of the penalty term, introducing an additional proportional and derivative control term to the Lagrange multiplier update as shown in Eq. \ref{eq: PID controlled update}.

-where $\xi_k = J^{\mathcal{C}}(\pi_{\theta_k})-d_k$ is the penalty loss as a function of update iteration $k$, $I_k=(I_{k-1}+\xi_k)_+$ is the integral of the penalty loss, $\partial_k=\big(J^{\mathcal{C}}(\pi_{\theta_k})-J^{\mathcal{C}}(\pi_{\theta_{k-1}})\big)_+$ is the derivative of the constraint, and $K_P, K_I$ and $K_D$ are tunable step-size parameters corresponding to the proportional, integral and derivative coefficients, respectively.
+where $\xi_k = J^{\mathcal{C}}(\pi_{\theta_k})-d_k$ is the penalty loss as a function of update iteration $k$, $I_k=(I_{k-1}+\xi_k)_+$ is the integral of the penalty loss, $\partial_k=\big(J^{\mathcal{C}}(\pi_{\theta_k})-J^{\mathcal{C}}(\pi_{\theta_{k-1}})\big)_+$ is the derivative of the constraint, and $K_P, K_I$ and $K_D$ are tunable step-size parameters corresponding to the proportional, integral and derivative coefficients, respectively \citep{aastrom2006pid}.

-An important consideration when motivating the use of Lagrangian methods in practical safe RL is whether minimizing constraint violations during training should be the primary objective.
-While the pursuit of greater stability and robustness is valuable, it is worth recalling that Lagrangian methods are not strict constraint enforcers by design.
-Rather, they aim to approach the cost limit asymptotically.
-This raises the question of whether emphasis should be placed on minimizing constraint violations during training, or instead on selecting the best model parameters that yielded the highest performance during training, and use these for deployment \textit{after} training.
-Therefore, for the purpose of this study, the PID-controlled update method is evaluated on stability throughout training, and the peak performance it managed to achieve during training is compared with that of the GA-update method.